 Application & Admission

 The program is open to high school students who have completed their freshman, sophomore, or junior years and have successfully completed at least one high school level science and one high school level mathematics course.
-Applications to the program are currently being accepted!
-Admissions are made on a rolling basis with monthly reviews until the program is full (30 student capacity in each session).
+Application review will begin in January 2018, and admissions decisions will be made on a rolling basis with monthly reviews until the program is full (30 student capacity in each session).

 A limited number of need-based scholarships are available.
 To apply, send the following to the SEA Admission Office: